The eagles were back.

 “Hello?!”
 She called again, her black brows drawing together in displeasure.
 She stamped her foot.
 She would not be insulted, left to wait like some petitioner.
 “I am Princess Iolië Highheart, and you will come when I call!”

-The dreamer was a woman, her bent head silver with age and as well-dusted as her robe, her face seamed and wrinkled as the desiccated riverbed of the lost Ünamayat.
+Bent with age, the dreamer’s silver head was as well-dusted as her robe, her face seamed and wrinkled as the desiccated riverbed of the lost Ūnamayat.
 Her eyes were half-lidded and sleepy, drifting past Iolië to the tunnel opposite, to the ceiling, and then slowly settling on her face.

 “Tea.”
 She said, with a vague note of accusation.
 “You didn’t bring any tea.”